grafikri/react-youtube-iframe-player/README.md

 # YouTube IFrame Player for React

-You can access YouTube IFrame Player API with this React hook.
-The hook will return the `player`.
-You can then refer to [the YouTube Player API for IFrame API reference](https://developers.google.com/youtube/iframe_api_reference).
+This React hook lets you use the YouTube IFrame Player API easily.
+It gives you the player, and you can start using [the official YouTube Player API for IFrame reference](https://developers.google.com/youtube/iframe_api_reference) in your project.

+> For the Vanilla JS version you can check out [youtube-iframe-api-module](https://github.com/grafikri/youtube-iframe-api-module).

 ## Installation